Glutinous-Rice-Flour

 • Thai Sticky Rice: Sticky rice, which is frequently served with meals like sticky rice and mango in Thai cuisine, is made from glutinous rice flour.
 Delicious, sweet, and sticky rice is produced by combining the flour with water and steaming it.

-• Savory Snacks: Savory treats like sesame or glutinous rice balls can be made with glutinous rice flour.
-These frequently contain meat, beans, or veggies and make for a filling and savory snack.
+• Savoury Snacks: Savory treats like sesame or glutinous rice balls can be made with glutinous rice flour.
+These frequently contain meat, beans, or veggies and make for a filling and savoury snack.

 • Thicken Soups and Stews: Soups, stews, and gravies can be thickened with glutinous rice flour.
-It gives your favorite recipes a subdued sweetness and a silky texture.
+It gives your favourite recipes a subdued sweetness and a silky texture.

 • Gluten-Free Baking: Glutinous rice flour can be a useful alternative to ordinary flour when baking without gluten.
 It is frequently used to provide a soft, moist texture in gluten-free bread, cakes, and cookies.